Consensys/doc.gnark/docs/index.md

 ---
 title: gnark
-description: gnark is a fast, open-source library for zero-knowledge proof protocols written in Go
+description: gnark is a fast, open-source zk-SNARK library written in Go
 ---

 # gnark

 ## What is `gnark`?

-`gnark` is a framework allowing one to build a **proof knowledge** of a list of **private inputs** fullfilling a **public** mathematical statement (referred to as **circuit**, written using the the [gnark API](HowTo/write/circuit_api.md)), with the following properties:
+`gnark` is a [zk-SNARK](Concepts/zkp.md) library.
+It offers a [high-level API](HowTo/write/circuit_api.md) to easily design [circuits](Concepts/circuits.md) and fast implementation of state of the art zk-SNARKs.

-* Verifying that a proof is valid reveals nothing about the private inputs.
+1. In a typical workflow, one starts [implementing an algorithm](HowTo/write/circuit_api.md) -- for which we want to prove and verify its execution.
-* Verifying a proof is a constant time operation regarldess the size of  the mathematical statement.
+2. Then, we use `gnark/frontend` package to [translate this "high level program" into a set of mathematical constraints](HowTo/compile.md).

-Such a cryptographic construction is called a [zk-SNARK](Concepts/zkp.md).
+3. Finally, we use `gnark/backend` to [create and verify our **proof of knowledge**](HowTo/prove.md): we prove we know a list of **secret inputs** satisfying a set of mathematical constraints.

 !!! warning
     `gnark` has not been audited and is provided as-is, use at your own risk.
 In particular, `gnark` makes no security guarantees such as constant time implementation or side-channel attack resistance.